prorev/prorev.github.io/_posts/2021-02-02-overfitting.md

 #### Batch norm

-Batch norm idea is to reshape the input distribution to a new distribution $\mathcal N(0, 1)$.
+Batch norm is a network layer.
+The idea is to reshape the input distribution to a new distribution $\mathcal N(0, 1)$.
 This helps greatly to create deep network architectures.
 It effectively controls the data because the neuron activations should ideally be around 0 with the variance of 1.

+#### Large Batch size

+Using a larger batch size, may add a a regularization effect so in some cases you may even remove the the dropout.
+A nice example may be found [here](https://myrtle.ai/learn/how-to-train-your-resnet-3-regularisation/){:rel="nofollow".}.

+#### Half precision

+Converting a model to half precision for instance in PyTorch improves the regularization.

+> Few last regularization techniques we may add also to a section _2.
+Regularization based on network architecture_.

 ### 2. Regularization based on network architecture methods